Polistes metricus: Haplodiploidy

 Like other insects of the order Hymenoptera, Polistes metricus has a haplodiploid genetic system.
 When a queen's eggs are fertilized, they produce diploid daughters; unfertilized eggs produce haploid male offspring.
 Consequently, in colonies with a monogamous queen, females are more closely related to their sisters than to their brothers, mothers, or future offspring.
-It has been argued that, due to the 3/4 relatedness between haplodiploid sisters, there exists a conflict between the queen and her female offspring.
+It has been argued that, due to the three-quarter relatedness between haplodiploid sisters, there exists a conflict between the queen and her female offspring.
 Robert A. Metcalf argues that data on the skewed sex ratios does not prove or disprove the hypothesis of parent-offspring conflict over male production and parental investment.
 Metcalf's study shows that the foundresses control the production of males by restricting sperm availability to workers.

 The importance of haplodiploidy in terms of the evolution of eusociality was brought into question using a phylogenetic study of Polistes by Pickett et al. The paper argues that through a phylogenetic test they found that there is little support for the idea the haplodiploidy lead to early social evolution in the genus Polistes.